-- Coordinates student practicum placement and experience. - Identifies and utilizes Task Supervisors to oversee specific aspects, roles, and responsibilities of the student intern's work. - Serves as a professional role model for the student. - Establishes a Learning Agreement with the student and the Practicum Faculty.
+- Coordinates student internship placement and experience. - Identifies and utilizes task supervisors to oversee specific aspects, roles, and responsibilities of the student intern's work. - Serves as a professional role model for the student. - Establishes a Learning Agreement with the student and the field faculty.

 - Collaborates with the student to complete Mid-Term Evaluation and Final Evaluation.
-Collaborates with Task Supervisors to receive and incorporate feedback based on observation and experience with the student. - Communicates first with the Practicum Faculty and secondly the Field Director in a timely manner about students when questions or concerns arise. - Attends training opportunities relevant and supportive to supervisory role. - Provides the student with appropriate learning experiences in the agency. - Provides formal supervision as appropriate to the student's learning style and need for a minimum of one hour per week throughout each 16-week term. - Contacts the MSW Field Director when changes occur in the practicum agency that affect the student or Field Education Program requirements. - Teaches and models specific and general areas of knowledge and skill. - Provides a stimulus for the student's systematic and reflective thinking about social work theory and practice and serves as a source of feedback and direction.
+Collaborates with task supervisors to receive and incorporate feedback based on observation and experience with the student. - Communicates first with the field faculty and secondly the field director in a timely manner about students when questions or concerns arise. - Attends training opportunities relevant and supportive to supervisory role. - Provides the student with appropriate learning experiences in the agency. - Provides formal supervision as appropriate to the student's learning style and need for a minimum of one hour per week throughout each 16-week term. - Contacts the MSW field director when changes occur in the field agency that affect the student or field program requirements. - Teaches and models specific and general areas of knowledge and skill. - Provides a stimulus for the student's systematic and reflective thinking about social work theory and practice and serves as a source of feedback and direction.
 The special kind of educational relationship that is established in this tutorial encounter is crucial for the learning and developing social work intern. - Relates not only to the specific practice models of their agency but teaches other practice models and broader concepts.
-Moves from the specific case to general professional experience and relates to the theories underpinning practice. - Encourages the student to think critically, to draw upon the professional evidence base, and to use and test the various areas of the academic curriculum. - Sets clear goals with student and fosters a systematic progression of learning related to the student's individual learning needs. - Completes end of year evaluation of Field Education Program to assist the Field Director in program improvement.
+Moves from the specific case to general professional experience and relates to the theories underpinning practice. - Encourages the student to think critically, to draw upon the professional evidence base, and to use and test the various areas of the academic curriculum. - Sets clear goals with student and fosters a systematic progression of learning related to the student's individual learning needs. - Completes end of year evaluation of field program to assist the field director in program improvement.